Rule 37(e) and Spoliation Sanctions Under the Amended Rules

 Time to Think About the H-1B Cap Season and Your Employment Needs

-Carl Frischling is Chair of the Financial Services Group.
-His practice focuses on financial services law, financial services regulation, investment company law, and mutual funds.
-Senior Partner of the Financial Services Group, Mr. Frischling counsels clients in all of the legal facets that impact financial services firms, including acquisitions and sales of investment managers and investment management companies.
-He is a pioneer in the field of bank-related mutual funds and has counseled clients in developing and structuring comprehensive mutual fund complexes.
-Mr. Frischling also advises mutual funds and their independent directors/trustees on their fiduciary obligations under federal securities laws.
-He has helped clients develop many new mutual fund products and advises clients on distribution channels and alliances.
-Mr. Frischling speaks at industry conferences and has written articles about a number of these subjects in the financial press.
+Carl Frischling, Chair of the Financial Services Group, advises financial services firms on financial services law, financial services regulation, investment company law and the law governing mutual funds.
+Mr. Frischling counsels clients on all the legal facets of their business, including acquisitions and sales of investment managers and investment management companies.
+A pioneer in the field of bank-related mutual funds, he guides clients in developing and structuring comprehensive mutual fund complexes, advises on distribution channels and alliances, and has played a key role in the development of many new mutual fund products.
+He also advises mutual funds and their independent directors/trustees on their fiduciary obligations under federal securities laws.

-Prior to his practicing law in a law firm, he was chief administrative officer and general counsel of a large mutual fund complex that included a retail and institutional sales force, investment counseling and an internal transfer agent.
-During his ten years with the organization, he advised clients in a number of legal and business areas within the financial services complex.
-He served on the Investment Company Institute Board and was involved in ongoing matters with all of the regulatory areas overseeing this industry.
+Mr. Frischling previously served as chief administrative officer and general counsel of a large mutual fund complex that included a retail and institutional sales force, investment counseling and an internal transfer agent.
+During his 10 years with the organization, he handled a comprehensive range of legal and business aspects within the financial services complex.
+He also served on the Investment Company Institute Board of Governors and was involved in ongoing matters with all the regulatory areas overseeing this industry.